 How to get to Vestrahorn?

-On the Ring Road drive east past Höfn.
-After 7 km turn right onto an unmarked gravel road just before the tunnel.
-Follow this road for over 5km and you will reach the black sand beach of Vestrahorn.
+On the Ring Road drive east past Höfn, after around 7km turn right onto an unmarked gravel road just before reaching the tunnel.
+Follow this road for around 5 km and you will have reached the black sand beach of Vestrahorn.

-Vestrahorn, Vesturhorn or Stokksnes, these are all names for this same place.
+Vestrahorn, Vesturhorn, and Stokksnes are all names for the same place.
 The area is approximately a ten-minute drive away from Höfn.
-The Horn area is below Vestra-Horn, a 454-meter-high mountain.
-It is an interesting geological site composing of un-stratified plutonic rock, mostly gabbro but with some granophyre.
+The Horn area below Vestrahorn, a 454-meter high mountain.
+It is an interesting geological site composed of un-stratified plutonic rock, mostly gabbro but with some granophyre.
 East of the mountain is a strange-shaped outcrop called Brunnhorn that stretches out to sea.

-Please note that the beach at Stokksnes is private, and has a small entrance fee.
-It is quite a popular destination so be prepared for other tourists and photographers.
+Please note that the beach at Stokksnes is private and has a small entrance fee.
+It is a popular destination so be prepared for other tourists and photographers.